 Monitoring through citizen science

-Protecting aquatic insects at a West-wide level requires improved monitoring efforts to track population trends and document declines.
+Protecting aquatic insects requires improved monitoring efforts to track population trends and document declines.

 We work with government agencies and local watershed and fishing groups to establish citizen-led monitoring programs.
 We assist with program development and data collection, organization, and analysis.
 Reach out at conservation@salmonflyproject.org for more information.